 The Biomedical Learning and Student Training (BLaST) program invites proposals for BLaST Travel Awards.
 The overarching goal of BLaST is to enhance undergraduate training and mentoring in biomedical research through increased diversity of students, increased integration of research and teaching, and enhanced integration of rural campuses into a cohesive biomedical community in Alaska.

-Current Ilisagvik College, UAS, or UAF students, staff, and faculty from anywhere in Alaska, from all racial, ethnic, and socioeconomic backgrounds, are invited to apply.
-To be eligible for a BLaST Travel Award, applicants must be US citizens or permanent residents.
+Current Ilisagvik College, Fort Lewis College, Dine College, Salish Kootenai College, Alaska Pacific University, UAS, or UAF students, staff, and faculty from anywhere in Alaska, from all racial, ethnic, and socioeconomic backgrounds, are invited to apply.
 Student applicants must be enrolled full-time.